Dhana Nanda

-In Buddhist tradition
+Buddhist tradition

 The Buddhist text Mahāvaṃsa names 9 Nanda kings, who were all brothers, and ruled in succession for a total of 22 years.
 The first of these kings was Ugrasena, and the last was Dhana Nanda:

 The Buddhist tradition states that Dhana Nanda insulted the Chanakya for his ugly appearance during an alms-giving ceremony at Pupphapura (Pushpapura), ordering him to be thrown out of the assembly.
 Chanakya then cursed the king, who ordered his arrest.
 Chanakya escaped and befriended the king's son Pabbata, instigating the prince to seize the throne.
 With help of a signet ring given by the prince, Chanakya fled the Nanda palace.
 Determined to overthrow Dhana Nanda, he acquired wealth to raise an army by using a secret technique that allowed him to turn 1 coin into 8 coins.

 Chanakya narrowed down two candidates to replace Dhana Nanda: Pabbata, and Chandragupta, who belonged to a former royal family.
 To test them, he gave each of them an amulet to be worn around the neck with a woolen thread.
 One day, while Chandragupta was asleep, he asked Pabbata to remove Chandragupta's woolen thread without breaking it and without waking up Chandragupta.
 Pabbata failed to accomplish this task.
 Some time later, when Pabbata was sleeping, Chanakya challenged Chandragupta to complete the same task.
 Chandragupta retrieved the woolen thread by cutting off Pabbata's head.
 Over next seven years, Chanakya trained and mentored Chandragupta.
 When Chandragupta became an adult, Chanakya assembled an army using his wealth.

 The army invaded Dhana Nanda's capital, but was decisively defeated and disbanded.
 Subsequently, Chandragupta and Chanakya raised a new army, and started capturing the border villages.
 Gradually, they advanced to the Nanda capital Pataliputta (Pataliputra), and killed Dhana Nanda.
 Chanakya found the treasure of Dhana Nanda through a fisherman, and appointed Chandragupta as the new king.